firasastwani/StockInvestmentCalculator/readme.md

 - `shares` - Number of shares to purchase
 - `startingBalance` - Initial available balance

+### GET /portfolio

+Fetches the current value of the user's portfolio.

 ## Frontend

 The frontend is built using React and provides a user-friendly interface for inputting stock data and viewing investment results.